gmcninch-tufts/math87-lecture-notebooks/01--optimization.md

 In this first section of our modeling class, we are going to examine a few *single variable* optimization problems.
 In some sense, these amount of complicated versions of *word problems* that you might have met in Calculus I (differential calculus).

-The calculus based solution can then be described roughly as follows:
+The procedure to carry out a calculus based solution can then be described roughly as follows:

 - find the function \\(f(x)\\) that measures the quantity that you desire to optimize, and the relevant interval \\([a,b]\\) of values of independent variable \\(x\\).
 - find the critical points \\(c_1,c_2,\dots,c_N\\) of \\(f\\) in the interval \\((a,b)\\).